 Patients with diabetes are 2-4 times more likely to require hospitalization than patients without diabetes.
 The mean length of stay and mortality for patients with high mean glucose on admission is significantly longer and the short-term morality is greater compared to those with normoglycemia.

-We are proud to say that UPMC Pinnacle was the first of only two hospitals in the state of Pennsylvania to get the Gold Seal of Approval® from The Joint Commission for improving care of diabetic patients in the hospital.
+We are proud to say that UPMC in central Pa. was the first of only two hospitals in the state of Pennsylvania to get the Gold Seal of Approval® from The Joint Commission for improving care of diabetic patients in the hospital.
 We are among 20 hospitals across the country to get this recognition, demonstrating our commitment to excellence in providing disease-specific care.
 Diabetes causes your body to be unable to properly use food for energy.
 Individuals with diabetes experience high levels of sugar in the blood.
 Diabetes can result if your body has too little insulin (a hormone produced by the pancreas to regulate blood sugar), resistance to insulin or both.

 For diabetics, keeping blood glucose as close to normal as possible is the best way to avoid or delay complications.
 For hospitalized patients, a high blood glucose level, or hyperglycemia, has been associated with higher rates of complications, including infection and longer length of stay.